javiertuya/dashgit/README.md

 The different *views* (tabs) shown in the UI display the open *work items* (issues, pull requests, etc.) in a collapsible panel for each *provider*.
 A provider is defined by a repository type (GitHub, GitLab), an *user* and an access *token* to authenticate the requests.
 You can define any combination (e.g. providers with the same username but different token, or different username but same token).

+### Api access token permissions
+Each tab in DashGit issues different api calls to the repository APIs to get issues, pull requests, notifications, branches and build statuses that require different permission levels.
+Below the token permissions are described for different scenarios:

+- **GitHub authenticated with personal access tokens (classic)**:
+  - To access public and private repositories: `repo` and `notifications` permissions (recommended).
+  - To access public repositories and private repositories owned by you, but not other repositories where you are collaborator:
+    `repo:status`, `repo:public_repo` and `notifications`
+- **GitHub authenticated with fine-grained tokens**.
+Note that at the moment of writing this documentation, the fine-grained token feature is still in beta:
+  - Currently, private repositories not owned by you can not be accessed using fine-grained tokens (see below to access private organization repositories).
+  - To access public repositories and private repositories owned by you, but not other repositories where you are collaborator:
+    Set read-only repository permissions: `Commit statuses`, `Contents`, `Issues`, `Metadata`, `Pull requests`.
+    Yo should also set the `Notifications` permission, however, this is not supported yet (although documentation mentions it).
+    The consequence is that you will not be able to see the notifications/mentions.
+- **GitHub authenticated with fine-grained tokens to access organization repositories**.
+  You can access to private organization repositories provided that:
+  - The organization has enabled fine-grained tokens.
+  - When creating the token, you specify the organization as the **resource owner**.
+  - The token has the aforementioned permissions: `Commit statuses`, `Contents`, `Issues`, `Metadata`, `Pull requests` (and `Notifications` when available).
+- **GitLab**: Set a personal access token with `api` permission.

 ### Api acces token encryption
 As mentioned above, the configuration is stored in the browser local memory and all processing occours in the browser.